Booking Deposits / Payments / Cancellations etc

 Catch and Release (C&R)

-Here at South Island Adventure Fly Fishing we consistently practice the use of barb-less hooks and "catch and release".
-Unless necessary for presentation purposes we always use strong flurocarbon or monofilament tippet to allow fish to be landed as quickly as possible, thus reducing physiological stresses on the fish.
+Here at South Island Adventure Fly Fishing we consistently practice the use of barb-less hooks and careful "catch and release".
+Unless necessary for presentation purposes we always use strong copolymer or flurocarbon tippet to allow fish to be landed as quickly as possible, thus reducing physiological stresses on the fish.
 Releasing captured trout helps to sustain and preserve the fish stocks in populations into which there can sometimes be little recruitment.
 In many of our rivers, if every angler who visited the area during the season was to take a fish, then after a short time there would be no fish remaining to be caught.
-This philosophy also helps to ensure that New Zealand’s highly regarded angling heritage continues for future generations to enjoy.
+This philosophy helps to ensure that New Zealand’s highly regarded angling heritage continues for future generations to enjoy.

 Tips For Making the Most of Your Fishing Trip